Alfresco/alfresco-sdk/docs/enterprise-docker-registry.md

 ---
 # How to configure private Alfresco Docker registry

-In order to download the Docker images needed to work with Alfresco Enterprise Edition it is required to configure the Alfresco private Docker registry hosted at [Quay.io](https://quay.io/).
+In order to download the Docker images needed to work with Alfresco Content Services Enterprise Edition it is required to configure the Alfresco private Docker registry hosted at [Quay.io](https://quay.io/).

 The first matter to consider is to ensure that you have credentials for the Alfresco private Docker registry, where the Alfresco images are stored.
-You can request these credentials opening a ticket on the [Alfresco Support Portal](http://support.alfresco.com).
+Customers and partners can request these credentials opening a ticket on the [Alfresco Support Portal](http://support.alfresco.com).

 Once you have suitable credentials, you only need to login your docker installation to the Quay.io Docker registry: